 Obviously, the health and safety of your employees and their families is the top priority.
 Beyond that, however, lenders and borrowers in the healthcare space should be thinking about how they are handling the situation vis-à-vis one another.
 Below are questions intended to get lenders and borrowers thinking about various issues surrounding COVID-19 and how those issues may impact the lender-borrower relationship.
 Although a number of the questions below are from a lender’s perspective, it is nevertheless helpful for borrowers to understand what their lenders may be thinking as both navigate through these unprecedented times.
-Some of the questions raise significant employment and labor law issues, and therefore, we have included the following link, which contains a download addressing some of those issues under various global jurisdictions, including the United States.
+Some of the questions raise significant employment and labor law issues.

 - Will the borrower be drawing down on revolvers or similar debt pieces to create liquidity in light of the uncertainty COVID-19 presents?
 Borrowers may seek to capture as much liquidity as possible in this environment.
 A lender should know if that is the case, and further consider how such actions may implicate financial covenants contained in loan documents.